-(Updated January 10, 2018) Nicknamed the silver to Bitcoin’s gold, Litecoin emerged onto the scene in 2011 to help remedy some of the flaws inherent in Bitcoin.
+(Updated March, 2018) Nicknamed the silver to Bitcoin’s gold, Litecoin emerged onto the scene in 2011 to help remedy some of the flaws inherent in Bitcoin.
 To this end, Litecoin was designed to offer a more abundant supply of coins, a maximum cap of 84 million to be exact, as opposed to Bitcoin’s 21 million cap.
 Additionally, the amount of time required to carry out a transaction with Litecoin is a fourth of the time required for the same transaction using Bitcoin.
 This significant reduction in transaction time, coupled with the fourfold increase in coin supply, is expected to facilitate financial transactions while lowering the price of a single Litecoin compared to a single Bitcoin.
 With that said, let’s take a look at 3 top Litecoin price predictions for 2018.
-Read on to see how the price of Litecoin is expected to change during the next year.
+Read on to see how the price of Litecoin is expected to change during this year.

 What Are the Litecoin Price Predictions for 2018?

 As things stand, Litecoin has the 5th highest market capitalization, approximately 10 billion dollars, in the cryptocurrency world, trailing after Bitcoin, about $162 billion dollars as of this writing, Ethereum, around $71 billion, Ripple, around $32 billion dollars, Bitcoin Cash, around $19 billion.
 Nevertheless, performance-wise, Litecoin has outperformed both Bitcoin and Ethereum over the past year, with appreciation values reaching 2000 %.
 Hence, attempting to make Litecoin price predictions for 2018 may be well worth our effort, regardless of the fact that all cryptocurrencies are very volatile at the moment, given their nascent state.
 Speaking about volatility, you can read our article on Ripple price predictions for 2018 to understand how this works.